brainsatplay/brainsatplay/README.md

 Visit the [Brains@Play Platform](https://app.brainsatplay.com) to access and create content in the Brains@Play ecosystem.

 ## Documentation
-To check out live examples and documentation, visit [docs.brainsatplay.com](https://docs.brainsatplay.com/docs/intro).
+To check out live examples and documentation, visit [docs.brainsatplay.com](https://docs.brainsatplay.com/docs/intro) (needs updating).

 ## Support
 If you have questions about developing with Brains@Play, feel free to start a conversation on [Discord](https://discord.gg/tQ8P79tw8j) or reach out directly to our team at [contact@brainsatplay.com](mailto:contact@brainsatplay.com).